Prayer Times in Manchester

 - Islamic Timetable UK

-- Umm al-Qura (applied in Makkah)
+- Umm al-Qura (used in Makkah)

-- MWL Muslim World League
+- Muslim World League (MWL)

 - Egyptian General Authority